The Flavor of Kaua’i

 We break it all down for you, with help from Tasting Kaua’i and some of the local plantations, in a series of stories that will show you how to celebrate any occasion in one of the most interesting food locations of the world.
 From Sugarloaf pineapple, to apple bananas, to taro, shave ice, laulau, poke, bulgogi, saimin, poi . . . the list goes on and on.

-Check out the full series of stories on our Hawaiian trip below as the stories go live, so will these links.
+Check out the full series of stories on our Hawaiian trip below.
 Aloha!

 - Tasting Kaua’i Hanapepe Walking Tour (West Side)